Best of 2016 Films, Egypt and the US - SHERIF M. AWAD-FILM CRITIC/CURATOR/PROGRAMMER-EGYPT-ECUADOR: since 1990

 Stars: Ahmed El-Sakka, Mona Zaky

-Omar returns home to divide his fortune to his family members who discovers that his money is cursed.
+Omar returns home to divide his cursed fortune among his family members, leading to unexpected revelations.

 Director: Shady El-Ramly